 This option can be used within the context of resource discovery mechanisms (see clause 10.2.6).

 nothing: Nothing shall be returned as operational result content.
 If the Originator does not set the Result Content parameter in a Delete request message, this setting shall be the default value when the Receiver processes the request message.
-This setting shall be valid for a Create, Update, Delete, or Notify operation.
+This setting shall be valid for a Create, Update, or Delete operation.

 EXAMPLE: If the request is to delete a resource, this setting indicates that the response shall not include any content.